 - Market: Available to SGS Digicomply users only.
 Explore the platform (for enterprises, no individual plans)

-- Origin of issue: United Kingdom
+- Origin of issue: Poland

 - Hazard: Available to SGS Digicomply users only.
 Explore the platform (for enterprises, no individual plans)